 It is important to note that when one switches languages in Windows, the configuration of settings happens as per the application.

 The input language has to be changed depending on the program that is being used.
 This can be done very easily with the help of a language bar which automatically shows up when another language is added to Windows.

 Change Keyboard Language in Windows 8/8.1 & 10

-- To change keyboard language in Windows 8/8.1, firstly open the Control Panel and click Language.
+- To change the keyboard language in Windows 8/8.1, first open the Control Panel and click Language.

 - Now click on Add a Language option.
-As compared to Windows 7, Windows 8/8.1 have a good interface to browse languages.
+Compared to Windows 7, Windows 8/8.1 have a good interface to browse languages.
 A nice preview can be obtained from characters of all languages.

-- Choose the language and click on the ‘Add’ option which lies at the bottom.
+- Choose the language and click on the ‘Add’ option, which lies at the bottom.
 Now, this would be seen as installed language.
-Some messages are also sent from Windows as necessary files for language are being installed.
+Some messages are also sent from Windows as necessary language files are installed.